 - 6. Pipet the correct volume of cell suspension into each well of an equilibrated, poly-L-lysine-coated culture plate containing complete medium.
 Replace the lid of the culture plate and gently rock the plate to distribute the cells evenly. - 7.
 Return the culture plate to the incubator. - 8.
 For best results, do not disturb the culture for at least 16 hours after the culture has been initiated.
 Change the culture medium in 24 hrs to remove residual DMSO and unattached cells.
-Once the microglia attach and spread, the cells can be used for experiments.

-Note: Cells might take a few days to spread.
+Note: Cells may take a few days to attach and spread.

-9. Use cells promptly for experiments.
+9. Use cells promptly for experiments once cells attach and spread.